Photograph of Leonard Gibson, date and photographer unknown.

 Archival exhibition commissioned by Dance Collection Danse in 2017, copyright Seika Boye.

 Welcome to the virtual exhibition of It’s About Time: Dancing Black in Canada 1900-1970 and Now.
 Please consider this version of the exhibition a bridge between the bricks and mortar installation (September 15 – December 5, 2020) and the upcoming website to be launched in the coming weeks.
 What is offered here is a glimpse into the installation choices, the scope of the work and the relationship between the original archival exhibit and newly commissioned artworks by Cheryl Foggo, Michèle Moss with Mike Tan, Ashley Perez with Adriana Contreras, Braxton Garneau and Preston Pavlis.

 I invited artists to respond to archival materials and historical contexts about the Black population and dance in Canada.
 They were given digital access to these materials over the course of spring and summer 2020.
-For further engagement with the process and inspiration behind these works, please see the Events page of the MAG website for links to recordings and upcoming programming.
+For further engagement with the process and inspiration behind these works, please follow the MAG on Instagram and Facebook to view recordings and upcoming programming.